-What is Binge Eating Disorder?
+01 What is Binge Eating Disorder?

 Many people overeat from time to time, and many people often feel they have eaten more than they should have.
 Some people, however, feel distressed by their overeating.
 They feel out of control and binge on food in order to manage their negative mood or other feelings.
 There is a powerful craving for food which is experienced as overwhelming.
-They eat what most people would think is an unusually large amount of food.
+A person may eat, what may be considered an unusually large amount of food, within a short space of time.

-Recently, researchers, health professionals and clinicians have acknowledged that binge eating is a distinct eating disorder, namely Binge Eating Disorder (BED). ^{1, 2, 3, 4, 5} The better known eating disorder, Bulimia Nervosa involves recurrent episodes of binge eating followed by compensatory purging through exercise, self-induced vomiting and/or the use of laxatives.
-The significant difference between Bulimia Nervosa and Binge Eating Disorder is that with BED, there is no immediate attempt to counter the binge through purging, exercise or other methods.
+Recently, researchers, health professionals and clinicians have acknowledged that binge eating is a distinct eating disorder, namely binge eating disorder (BED).
+Bulimia nervosa involves recurrent episodes of binge eating followed by compensatory behaviours such as purging through exercise, self-induced vomiting and/or the use of laxatives.
+The key difference between bulimia nervosa and BED is that, with BED, there is no immediate attempt to counter the binge through purging, exercise or other methods.

-As with other eating disorders, there are physical and psychological implications for individuals affected by Binge Eating Disorder.^{6,7} Intense levels of suppressing food related thoughts can heighten concerns in relation to weight, eating and eating psychopathology, including for some individuals with BED.8
+As with other eating disorders, there are physical and psychological implications for individuals affected by BED.6.7 Intense levels of suppressing food related thoughts can heighten concerns in relation to weight, eating and eating psychopathology, including for some individuals with BED.

-Binge Eating Disorder has a lifetime prevalence rate of 3.5% amongst women and 2.0% amongst men respectively.9 Men and women who binge eat experience comparable levels of clinical impairment10 and some individuals with BED are also affected by obesity.^{11,12,13}
+BED has a lifetime prevalence rate of 3.5% amongst women and 2.0% amongst men respectively.
+Men and women who binge eat experience comparable levels of clinical impairment and some individuals with BED are also affected by obesity.